Bangladesh post-resignation violence (2024–2026): Awami League

+The residences and offices of members of parliament and ministers was vandalized and burned down by the mob.
+(Note: Ragebul Ahsan Ripu, Md.
+Mujibur Rahman Majnu, R. A. M. Obaidul Muktadir Chowdhury, Anisul Haque, Golam Sarwar Tuku, Zaheed Farooque, former mayor of Barisal Serniabat Sadiq Abdullah Amir Hossain Amu Dipu Moni, Mohammad Abdul Wadud, Chanuar Hossain Chanu, Habibur Rahman Habib, President of Sylhet District Shafiqur Rahaman Chowdhury, Ushwe Sing, Solaiman Haque Joarder, Md.
+Ali Azgar, A. K. M. Bahauddin, Mashrafe Bin Mortaza, Asaduzzaman Khan, Iqbalur Rahim, Zunaid Ahmed Palak, Shajahan Khan, AFM Bahauddin Nasim, Farhad Hossain, Sadhan Chandra Majumder, Nizam Uddin Jalil John, Nuruddin Chowdhury Noyon, Feroz Ahammed Shapon and Soto Monir.)

+The Awami League office at Raiganj Upazila was burned down and some ran to the press club where they were assaulted.

 Mobs attacked, looted, and burned down the homes of Alauddin Ahmed Chowdhury and Nizam Uddin Hazari.
-Nizam Uddin Hazari's former residence and farm house were also attacked and looted.
 The office of Shusen Chandra Sheel, chairman of Feni Sadar Upazila Parishad, and the houses of Amir Hossain Bahar and Md Manik, Feni municipality councilors, were looted and burned down.
 Cars parked near or at the budlings were also destroyed.
-The home of Md Abu Zahir, member of parliament, was burned to the ground after a mob laid seize to it for four hours.
-The office Bakshiganj upazila unit of Awami League was burned down.
+The home of Md.
+Abu Zahir, member of parliament, was burned to the ground after a mob laid seize to it for four hours.
+The office Baksiganj Upazila unit of Awami League was burned down.
 The car of the chairman of Bagarchar union parishad was burned down.
 The residence of Mirza Azam, member of parliament and former Minister, was vandalized.
 A car owned by the Awami League organizing secretary of Pabna Sadar Upazila unit, Abu Sayeed, was burned down.
 An office of the Jubo League near Bulbul College was burned down.
 Protestors set fire to 36 motorcycles throughout the day.
 Awami League men set fire to the Bangladesh Nationalist Party office.
-The home of Shamsul Hoque Tuku, deputy speaker of Bangladesh Parliament, was vandalized.
+The home of Shamsul Hoque Tuku, deputy speaker of parliament, was vandalized.

 The home of Hosne Ara, a Member of Parliament, was burned and looted during the violence.

+Following the resignation 11 people were killed in Comilla including six who were burned to death after the residence of Md.
+Shah Alam, a former councilor, was burned down.
+Five of the dead were from ages 12 to 17.
+Four people died after the home of Shafiqul Islam Shimul, member of parliament, was burned down.
+The mob also set fire to his brother's house and his former residence.